SquareSR/Red-Race-Route-3/Red Race Notes/README.md

 - Thrash x2

 **Menu before Misty**:
-- Potion to 75+ HP
+- Potion to 75+ HP if needed
 - Save the Game.

 **Misty**: